joelczk/blog/about.md

 **$ cat /joel/Desktop/introduction.md**

 > Hi everyone!
-I am a penultimate student in NUS and currently doing his internship at Sea.
+I am a penultimate student in NUS and currently discovering the field of cybersecurity.
 This blog serves as my personal blog to document my journney in cybersecurity.

 **$ cat /joel/Desktop/milestones.md**